-- From Bad to Worse: After Lindbergh's disappearance, his Vice President, Burton Wheeler briefly takes over the presidency and institutes martial law, mass arrests and outright repression.
+- From Bad to Worse: After Lindbergh's disappearance, his Vice President, Burton Wheeler, briefly takes over the presidency and institutes martial law, mass arrests, and outright repression.
 This is what spurs Congress to remove Wheeler from office and reinstate FDR.

 - Joisey: One good way to tell whether or not a person has actually read this book is to ask them where it takes place.
 Since Phil's pride in being a New Jerseyan is repeated almost every other paragraph but the New Jersey setting is overshadowed by the Alternate History element of Charles Lindbergh's presidency in reviews and such about the book, you can tell if a person has actually read this if they answer any question about the setting with an unhesitating "New Jersey."
 Mind you, fans of Roth would've probably already guessed where the book takes place.